Kashish0423/ReactWorld/README.md

-# This is an ReactWorld App that allows you get mixed experience of various applications .
+# This is a ReactWorld App that allows you get mixed experience of various applications .

 ### This is a ReactJS based web application